 In recognition of the need to take urgent action to tackle climate change at a global level, the UK government, in 2016, ratified the Paris Climate Change Agreement, which it had initially signed at the United Nation’s 21st Conference of Parties (COP21) in December 2015.
 Being a signatory to the Paris Agreement commits countries to take action to hold temperature rises to well below 2C above pre-industrial levels – and to try to stabilise emissions at a level which would see a temperature rise of no more than 1.5C.
 In doing so, governments can work together to decarbonize the global economy.

 What’s Provident Financial Group doing?

-As a business, Provident Financial Group recognises the importance of acting on climate change and is committed to reducing is direct and indirect GHG emissions.
-The Group does this by purchasing electricity from renewable sources, making use of energy efficient technologies, offering more fuel efficient vehicles and those that use hybrid technology, and offsetting carbon.
+We recognise the importance of acting on climate change and are committed to reducing our direct and indirect GHG emissions.
+We do this by purchasing electricity from sustainable sources, making use of energy efficient technologies, offering more fuel-efficient vehicles and those that use hybrid technology, and offsetting carbon.
 We also recognise the importance of encouraging our customers, employees and suppliers to contribute to the creation of a low carbon economy.

 A strategic approach to carbon reduction

 To further minimise our contribution to climate change, Provident Financial Group will continue to introduce measures which enable us to improve our energy efficiency and reduce the carbon intensity of our operations, products and service.
 We will also work with our key stakeholders to raise awareness of the need to address the issue of climate change and to promote solutions that will enable them to introduce low carbon measures in the workplace and at home.